ray1007/pytorch-word2vec/README.md

 - #put embedding in CPU, only move to GPU after lookup operation.
 - batching prevents GPU out-of-memory problem.
 - found that adding `sparse=True` of `torch.nn.Embedding()` reduces GPU memory usage.
+- found that using memeory view instead of numpy array in cython is a bit faster.

 ### Features to be added:
+- fixed bug in cbow producer
+- evaluation not good. does lr has sth to do woth the performance? or maybe other bug?

+- lr anneal
 - random number generator in C (Cython)
-- lr anneal
 - skip-gram